School Breakfast Program

 The bin is a surface that needs to be sanitized like any other program surface you clean.
 Bins must be cleaned and sanitized after they have been used.
 Bin usage can vary from school to school, some schools may need to clean and sanitize their bins daily while other may only need to do so every 2-3 days.

-How do I count meals by Program Type?
+How do I count participation in the program?

 Participation numbers are based on the number of meals or snacks prepared.